zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 ---
 layout: post
 author: Stefan Nica
-title: "On the subject of MLOps frameworks and why we should have one."
+title: "The Framework Way is the Best Way: the pitfalls of MLOps and how to avoid them"
 description: "As our AI/ML projects evolve and mature, our processes and tooling also need to keep up with the growing demand for automation, quality and performance.
 But how can we possibly reconcile our need for flexibility